For Rifle and Pistol Shooters in the United Kingdom

 Applicants will normally serve a probationary term of six months, during which they would be expected to attend meetings and to generally demonstrate good practice and safety on the range.
 When the probationary period is complete, and the committee is satisfied with the applicant’s record, then full membership of the Association may be offered.
 The probationary period may be waived at the discretion of the committee for suitably qualified applicants, such as experienced shooters, and those with current firearm certificates.

-- Full Membership permits attendance and shooting at all Association ranges (subject to any local restrictions) for the remainder of the membership year.
-Full Members have voting rights in the Association and receive the Association periodical, The Primer.
-Those reaching the age of 65 or over (Senior Members) may be offered full membership at a reduced rate.
-Applicants may also elect to take Life membership for a single payment of ten times the full annual fee.
+- Full Membership permits attendance and shooting at all Association ranges (subject to local restrictions) for the remainder of the membership year, April 1st to March 31st.
+Full Members have voting rights in the Association and receive the Association newsletter, The Primer.
+Those of UK pensionable age are offered full membership at a reduced (Senior) rate.
+Applicants may elect to take Life membership for a single payment of ten times the full annual fee.

-In addition, the Association offers a Family membership to the spouse or partner and to children under eighteen of a Full Member.
-Family Members may attend and shoot on Association ranges under the supervision of their respective Full Member.
-Young persons under the age of eighteen not directly qualifying as Family members may be proposed for Junior membership.
-This allows them to attend and to shoot on Association ranges, again under the supervision of the Proposing Member.
-The Association has a long-standing policy of encouraging young persons to engage in the shooting sports.
-To this end, the fees for Family and Junior memberships are heavily discounted.
+- Young persons under the age of twenty-one, not directly qualifying as family members, may be proposed for Junior membership by a Full VAA Member.
+This will allow them to attend and to shoot on Association ranges while under the supervision of their proposing member.
+The Association has a long-standing policy of encouraging young persons to engage in the shooting sports, and the fees for both Family and Junior memberships are heavily discounted.